Ensuring higher standards of conduct and accountability

 The SWRB SA is developing the pathway with careful consideration to maintain the confidence in formal social work qualifications, and with respect the context of social work practice in South Australia.

-- How the SWRB SA register applicants from non-English speaking backgrounds, or who hold international qualifications?
+9. How will the SWRB SA register applicants from non-English speaking backgrounds, or who hold international qualifications?
+Will I have to complete an IELTS test to register with the SWRB SA?

 SWRB SA intends to endorse the English Language Policy of the AASW and accept their migration eligibility assessments of international qualifications.
-Please see their website to read their current requirements.

 If you have completed an IELTS test to gain entrance for migration or visa purposes, or for AASW membership – please ensure you have copies of your results as you may need to provide the documentation to us.